TheCowboyAI/w3/memory-bank/progress.md

 - ETA: TBD

 ### Milestone 2: Proof of Concept
-- Target: Implement core functionality in a limited scope with initial NixOS configuration
+- Target: Implement core functionality in a limited scope with initial NixOS configuration and NATS JetStream
 - Status: Not started
 - ETA: TBD

 ### Milestone 3: MVP
-- Target: Develop minimum viable product with essential features as containerized components
+- Target: Develop minimum viable product with essential features as containerized components with event sourcing
 - Status: Not started
 - ETA: TBD